The best decisions you ever made all had one thing in common. Can you guess what it was?

 One hundred percent of the most successful businesses, in every niche, are directed by people with an entrepreneurial mindset.
 That’s because entrepreneurs evaluate risk in a massively more effective way.

-Entrepreneurs know that letting a problem persist is always riskier, than making the necessary decision.
-They know that ignoring the smoke bellowing from the rear of their car doesn’t make the problem go away.
-And a business problem that gets ignored, is a business problem that gets worse.
+Entrepreneurs know that letting a problem persist is always riskier than making the necessary decision.
+They know that ignoring the black smoke bellowing from the rear of a car doesn’t make the problem go away.
+It only makes things worse.
+And that ignoring a business problem doesn’t make the business problem go away.
+It only makes things worse.

 Interestingly, the entrepreneur is still avoiding risk.
 All that changes, is what they attach risk to.
-They define risk correctly, make far better decisions and achieve far better results.
+They attach risk correctly, make far better decisions and achieve far better results.

 In short, if you want the right results for your business, you need to make the right decisions for your business.
-And if your business growth has levelled off, there’s almost certainly an important decision somewhere, which you really need to make.
+And if your business isn’t performing the way it should, it’s because there’s an urgent decision you need to make.